 \subsection{GLUE}

-Treeformer makes improvements in three out of the five selected GLUE tasks, falls short on MRPC, and matches performance on STS-B. Notably, Treeformer makes a significant improvement on CoLA, with a 5.1 point increase (\autoref{tab:glue-validation-scores}).
-Intuitively, we would expect Treeformer to perform well on single-sentence tasks more so than sentence pair tasks, since phrases which span both sentences would likely be meaningless.
-Indeed, Treeformer performs well on both CoLA, and SST-2, while making minimal impact on the three sentence-pair tasks.
-Nonetheless, the improvements on MNLI, SST-2, and especially CoLA indicate, despite rich contextual token encodings, Transformers are not capturing the available (and beneficial) phrase-level information.
+Treeformer matches or improves performance on four of five selected GLUE tasks, notably making a significant improvement on CoLA with a 5.1 point increase (\autoref{tab:glue-validation-scores}).
+Intuitively, we expect Treeformer to perform well on single-sentence tasks more so than sentence pair tasks since phrases that span both sentences would likely be meaningless.
+This is reflected in our results as Treeformer performs well on both CoLA and SST-2.
+These results indicate despite rich contextual token encodings, Transformers are not capturing beneficial phrase-level information.